ghc-proposals/ghc-proposals/proposals/0000-exportable-named-default.rst

    one.
 The effect is to ignore the subsumed first declaration.
 5. If a class has neither a local ``default`` declaration nor an imported ``default`` declaration that subsumes all other imported ``default`` declarations for the class, the conflict between the imports is unresolvable.
 The effect is to ignore all ``default`` declarations for the class, so that no declaration is in effect in the module.
+The compiler may choose to emit a warning in this case, but no error would be triggered unless there is an actual ambiguous type in the module.

 Rules for disambiguation at the use site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~